The Elgin O’Hare/West O’Hare Bypass (EO-WB)

 The Elgin O’Hare/West O’Hare Bypass (EO-WB) is a $3.6 billion highway that will provide access to Chicago O’Hare airport from the west.
 The airport’s expansion plans currently include the development of a new western terminal, which would be served by the proposed highway.HR Green has assumed the role of Program Manager for the project’s Tier One and Tier Two Environmental Impact Study (EIS) on behalf of the Illinois Department of Transportation (IDOT).

-IDOT’s aggressive schedule laid out a start date of July of 2007 to December of 2012 to complete the project in its entirety, Tier One and Tier Two.
-Thus, Tier One was initiated in July 2007 and completed in June of 2010.
-Tier Two was initiated with some overlap starting during the late winter of 2010 and complete in December of 2012.
-HR Green, with assistance from the design consultant and the FWHA, was consistently able to adapt the schedule and meet milestones to continue the project towards its ROD in both tiers at record pace for IDOT.
+IDOT’s aggressive schedule laid out a start date during the summer to winter, over a five-year period, to complete the project in its entirety, Tier One and Tier Two.
+Thus, Tier One was completed in three years.
+Tier Two was initiated with some overlap and completed in two years.
+HR Green, with assistance from the design consultant and the FWHA, was consistently able to adapt the schedule and meet milestones to continue the project towards its ROD in both tiers at a record pace for IDOT.
 Typical EIS studies resulted in a ROD in Illinois after 10 plus years.
-Both the Tier One EIS and the Tier Two EIS went through thorough processes and both EIS were completed in approximately 2 ½ years’ time resulting in signed ROD’s.
-Following the second ROD, Design Approval for the engineering portion of the project (preferred alternative) was received in February of 2013.
+Both the Tier One EIS and the Tier Two EIS went through thorough processes and both EIS were completed in approximately 2 ½ years’ time resulting in signed RODs.
+Following the second ROD, Design Approval for the engineering portion of the project (preferred alternative) was received.

-The EO-WB project was subjected to the Cost Management, Value Engineering, Risk-Based/Best Value evaluations (Monte Carlo scenarios), Development of a Financial Plan, which outlined numerous potential funding scenarios.
+The Elgin O’Hare/West O’Hare Bypass project was subjected to the Cost Management, Value Engineering, Risk-Based/Best Value evaluations (Monte Carlo scenarios), and Development of a Financial Plan, which outlined numerous potential funding scenarios.
 The design consultant was responsible for the actual work; however, HR Green was responsible and heavily involved in all aspects of the evaluations and workshops associated with these requirements.
-Numerous alternative funding scenarios were explored from IDOT programming and constructing the facilities, to looking into design/build and 3P options, as well as exploring the ability of the Illinois Tollway taking over the design/construction/jurisdiction of the project and funding the project via tolls/bonding.
-Ultimately, the tollway option was selected as the preferred method to finance and build the project at a cost of $3.4 billion over 10 years (2015-2025).
+Numerous alternative funding scenarios were explored from IDOT programming and constructing the facilities, to looking into design/build and 3P options, as well as exploring the ability of the Illinois Tollway to take over the design/construction/jurisdiction of the project and funding the project via tolls/bonding.
+Ultimately, the tollway option was selected as the preferred method to finance and build the project at a cost of $3.4 billion over 10 years.
 The cost you will notice is slightly less than the $3.6 billion dollars.
 The difference is the $3 billion project was considered a ‘full build’, while the $3.4 billion project eliminated (deferred) some features (full interchanges, number of through lanes, etc) until required in the future.

 This project also required both resource and private Agency Coordination (i.e., O’Hare Modernization Program), Utility Coordination, and Railroad Coordination.
 HR Green also had extensive involvement in the development of Corridor Planning Group (CPG) and the NEPA 404 Merger Process.
 During the project, HR Green’s Program Manager, Ron Krall, was the sole source keeper responsible for accumulating and developing the Administrative Record for the project.
 Ron accumulated final documentation for all deliverables and coordination that occurred in both tiers.
-He divided this task up by tiers and ensured that IDOT had a full and accurate record of everything that occurred over the course of the project.
+He divided this task into tiers and ensured that IDOT had a full and accurate record of everything that occurred over the course of the Elgin O’Hare/West O’Hare Bypass project.

-Additionally, HR Green prepared progress reports for each monthly invoice which included a statement summarizing the work performed during the report period and additionally it outlined work expected to be performed during the following period.
-HR Green continues to be a resource for post design approval questions for the Tollway and their consultants since completion of the Phase I/NEPA study.
+Additionally, HR Green prepared progress reports for each monthly invoice which included a statement summarizing the work performed during the reporting period and additionally it outlined work expected to be performed during the following period.
+HR Green continues to be a resource for post-design approval questions for the Tollway and its consultants since the completion of the Phase I/NEPA study.